benjymous/annotations/sandman/sandman.04.md

 and forbade her to open it.
 Eventually Pandora's curiosity got the better of her, and she opened the box.
 Something brushed against her face, and she heard a sound like thousands of hornets.
-Pandora had unleased Hate, Avarice, Jealousy, Lust and all the other evils into the world.
+Pandora had unleashed Hate, Avarice, Jealousy, Lust and all the other evils into the world.
 Only one Hope remained inside, and only Hope can counter-act the wickedness of Mankind today.)